Connie Eaton

-Connie Eaton (March 1, 1950 – September 30, 1999) was a country music singer.
-Eaton was a native of Nashville, Tennessee and began her recording career as a teenager in the late 1960s, recording for Chart Records.
+Connie Frank Eaton (March 1, 1950 – September 30, 1999) was an American country music singer.
+Eaton was a native of Nashville, Tennessee, and began her recording career as a teenager in the late 1960s, recording for Chart Records.
 Chart was the label that established Lynn Anderson as a major country singer and Eaton was considered by the country music press as the label's "next" Anderson.
-Prior to beginning her recording career, Eaton had been a runnerup in a "Miss Nashville" beauty contest.
+Prior to beginning her recording career, Eaton had been a runner-up in a "Miss Nashville" beauty contest.
 Her first record, "Too Many Dollars, Not Enough Sense", a Liz Anderson song, was released in 1968.